Ezku/equanimous-tribble/content/1-introduction/2-research-problem.md

 > **RP:** How can continuous improvement of a kanban system in the practice of a daily be explained with the practice based perspective?

-The research problem leads us to a threefold investigation in order to understand the fundamentals in play.
+The research problem leads us to a threefold investigation of literature in order to understand the fundamentals in play.

 > **TRQ1:** How does a daily in agile software development support the development team?